KnightNiwrem/Digital-Pets-v2/PRD.md

 - Platforms: Modern desktop/mobile browsers (latest 2 versions of Chromium, WebKit, Gecko).
 - Performance:
-  - Target 60 FPS on mid‑range mobile; gracefully degrade on low‑end devices.
+  - Efficient tick-based architecture (60-second updates only, no unnecessary animation loops).
+  - UI updates only when state changes; no constant rendering overhead.
-  - Idle and background states should minimize CPU/GPU use.
+  - Idle and background states minimize CPU/GPU use.
 - Storage:
   - Persist saves locally (IndexedDB preferred).
 Provide export and import of save as a JSON file.
   - Warn users that clearing browser data removes progress.